New trustees named to the N.C. A&T and UNCG boards

 Trustees are considered volunteers — they aren’t paid for their work — and serve four-year terms.
 They’re limited to two consecutive four-year terms at an institution but may be reappointed to the same board after a one-year break or to another university board without taking time off.

-The House and Senate leaders haven't yet announced their appointments for 2021.
+The N.C.
+House and Senate leaders haven’t yet announced their appointments for 2021.

 Contact John Newsom at (336) 373-7312 and follow @JohnNewsomNR on Twitter.